s-andrews/nextflow_pipelines/Docs/Nextflow_at_Babraham.md

 #### Executing jobs in the background

-This option sends the entire workflow into the background, thus disconnecting it from the terminal session (similar to the `nohup` command).
+The option `-bg` sends the entire workflow into the background, thus disconnecting it from the terminal session (similar to the `nohup` command for Linux terminal sessions).
 This option launches a daemon process (which will keep running on the headnode) that watches over your workflow, and submits new jobs to the SLURM queue as required.
 Use this option for big pipeline jobs, or whenever you do not want to watch the status progress yourself.
 Upon completion, the pipeline will send you an email with the job details.
 This option is HIGHLY RECOMMENDED!

+#### Tidying up once you have finished

 #### Arguments maye be swallowed!